 - He also said it in the Dodgeball game on Toon Disney's website (now gone) when you hit him with a dodgeball.

-- A Ren and Stimpy short has Ren shout out this phrase as pro wrestlers have their way with Stimpy.
+- A Ren & Stimpy short has Ren shout out this phrase as pro wrestlers have their way with Stimpy.

 Ren: "Oh, the humanity of it all!"

-- The Simpsons does it in "Lisa the Beauty Queen", when the Duff Beer blimp crashes Kent Brockman mutters "Oh, the humanity... anyway..." and carries on talking as if nothing had happened.
+- Done in "Lisa the Beauty Queen," when the Duff Beer blimp crashes Kent Brockman mutters "Oh, the humanity... anyway..." and carries on talking as if nothing had happened.

 - Another Simpsons episode has Bart showing off his checkbook flip-book of the Hindenburg crash, with the last check reading, "OH THE HUMANITY"